 At the northern end of the Gulf of Bothnia lies Kemi, home to the largest snow castle in the world.
 Only 90 minutes south of the Arctic Circle, this town is the port to the last great wilderness of Europe.
-With award-winning accommodations, historic wooden buildings by the seaside, regal attractions and convenient travel connections–whether you’re coming by plane, train or automobile, Kemi is truly the pearl of the Finland’s northernmost region.
+With award-winning accommodations, historic wooden buildings by the sunny seaside, regal attractions and convenient travel connections–whether you’re coming by plane, train or automobile, Kemi is truly the pearl of the Finland’s northernmost region.

 How to get here?

 The Kemi-Tornio airport is connected to the rest of the world through the Helsinki and other Finnish airports.
 If you fly into either the Rovaniemi or Oulu international airports, buses, trains and taxis are more than happy to bring you; it’s only about 1.5 hours, no matter how you come.